HaikuJock/haikujock.github.io/_posts/2021-01-20-Week-72-Butchered.md

 **Butchery and Tanning video**
 [![Butchery and Tanning](http://img.youtube.com/vi/qYb-n_m-XXo/0.jpg)](https://youtu.be/qYb-n_m-XXo)

 This week I bring you a rawer account of what I've been up to, it's less filtered, there's a lot of thinking out loud and probably too much techno-babble.
-Love it or loath it?
+Love it or loathe it?
 Let me know. ;-)

 I started on Thursday with considering how butchering deer corpses for leather and meat will work.
 Ugh.
 Currently, there are only Dwerg corpses that are just items.
 There's a problem with this in that when a Dwerg dies, their story is lost, you can't even find out how they died.
 There's nothing in a corpse-item to say what kind of corpse it is.
 I came up with a couple of ways to resolve this.